Mahesh0253/Media-Search-bot/README.md

 * `CACHE_TIME`: The maximum amount of time in seconds that the result of the inline query may be cached on the server

 ### How to use?
-* First add this bot in channel as a Admin
+* First add this bot in channel/group as a Admin
 * Then whenever you post file, bot will save that in database, So you can easily search whenever you want.

 ### Admin commands